Theadd/HumankindHacks/src/UI/GETTING_STARTED.md

 # GETTING STARTED GUIDE

-This guide assumes that you've [Humankind Mod Tool](https://gc2021.com/showthread.php?tid=3) installed and properly configured.
+This guide assumes that you already have [Humankind Mod Tool](https://gc2021.com/showthread.php?tid=3) installed and properly configured.

 ## SETUP